Skip to main content

 Also, don't hesitate to speak up if someone smokes near your child.
 Politely ask the person not to, but be ready to move away from the smoker if things get uncomfortable.

 If you smoke, try to quit.
 If you have other smokers in the family, offer support and encouragement to help them kick the habit.
-Quitting isn't easy because smoking is highly addictive.
-But there are many support groups and tobacco-free programs can help people stop.
-You also can find information and help online at:
+Quitting isn't easy because nicotine is highly addictive.
+But there are many support groups and tobacco-free programs that can help people stop.

 Reviewed by: Elana Pearl Ben-Joseph, MD